Melro Water Tanks

 We are passionate supporters of local industry.
 We love what we do, and we like to see local workers succeed.
 We believe that Australian made product is always better value in the long run.
 We get our raw materials, components and equipment from local sources whenever this option is available to us.

 We are also a local employer and manufacturer and have been ever since we started.
 Our commitment to our local industry is strong.
-We are long term members of the Association of Rotational Moulders Australasia (ARMA), of which one of our directors Tim Leed has been an active board member since 2010 and is currently president.
+We are long term members of the Association of Rotational Moulders Australasia (ARMA), of which one of our directors Tim Leed has been an active board member and past president.

 Where do I get my tanks